 401(k) contribution limits

 Most 401(k) plans have formulas built in to keep you from running over your annual maximum.
 If you do exceed the annual 401(k) contribution limit, you have until April 15 of the following year to withdraw the excess contributions.
-If you don't fix the mistake, you could be taxed twice, once on the excess contributions in the current year and a second time upon taking withdrawals.
+If you don't fix the mistake, you'll be taxed twice, once on the excess contributions in the current year and a second time upon taking withdrawals.

 401(k) withdrawal rules